-First, of course, let’s get some definitions down: Copywriting is advertising and marketing writing; words that are designed to sell or persuade.
+First, let’s define the difference between content writing and copywriting so we’re on the same page: Copywriting is advertising and marketing writing; words that are designed to sell or persuade.
 Websites, emails, banner ads, brochures, magazine ads, billboards, etc. Content is writing that’s designed to educate, entertain, or inspire.
 Think: blog posts and articles.

 They’re both forms of writing, but copywriting requires more training, more skills, and more mastery and, thus, it pays much better.
 I’m not saying that content writing is easy, only that it’s easier.
 They’re both climbing mountains, but one mountain is steeper.

-You’ll find that, in general, content works pays a lot less for this reason.
-There is a lower level of skill required (please see previous paragraph; I’m NOT saying there is NO skill required), many people who hire content writers don’t even know how to screen for that level of skill, and, so, the market is flooded.
+You’ll find that, in general, content works pays a lot less because it doesn’t require as much training or skill as copywriting.
+There is a lower level of skill required (please see previous paragraph; I’m NOT saying there is NO skill required), and many people who hire content writers don’t even know how to screen for that level of skill, and, so, the market is flooded.

 Copywriting, on the other hand, pays well because it requires a higher level of skill and often directly translates to helping a client increase revenue.
 Of course, there will ALWAYS be some clients that try to get great copywriters for cheap, just as there are always people trying to get anything for cheap.
 But in the professional world, clients are generally willing to pay well for good copywriting.